ozzyonfire/shopify-next-app/README.md

 # Shopify App Template - Next.js

 This is a template for building a [Shopify app](https://shopify.dev/apps/getting-started) using Next.js and Typescript.
 It contains the basics for building a Shopify app.
 This template was modified from the original example node app to use a single Next.js native application.

+This template has been further altered to support the NextJS App Router.

 Rather than cloning this repo, you can use your preferred package manager and the Shopify CLI with [these steps](#installing-the-template).

 ## Next.js and Shopify Embedded Apps

-The goal of this template is to provide a quick and easy way to spin up a Shopify Embedded App that uses the Next.js platform.
-There a couple key points to be aware of when diving into the project:
+The goal of this template is to provide a quick and easy way to spin up a Shopify Embedded App that uses the Next.js app router platform.
+Some of the following information was previusly necessary for the `pages` router, so I am working on migrating some of the legacy code.

 ### Providers